CCain67/NHTSA-complaints/README.md

 ### In progress:
  1. Many vehicles of different brands come from the same production lines and/or use similar parts.
 This suggests studying vehicles in "production groups" instead of single vehicles.
-A data set needs to be built which contains cars with
+A data set needs to be built which contains a list of cars that come from the same production line, or have the same base parts.
  2. Feature engineering for complaint time-series.
  3. NLP on complaint descriptions.